Illinois Compiled Statutes

 is authorized to receive moneys from voluntary donations from individuals, foundations, corporations, and other sources, moneys received pursuant to Section 17, and, by statutory deposit, the moneys

 collected pursuant to this Section.
-The Fund is also authorized to receive voluntary donations from individuals, foundations, corporations, and other sources, as well as contributions made in accordance with Section 507MM of the Illinois Income Tax Act.
+The Fund is also authorized to receive voluntary donations from individuals, foundations, corporations, and other sources.
 Subject to appropriation,

 the Department shall use